housseindjirdeh/hdjirdeh.github.io/_posts/2016-07-11-progressive-angular2-applications.markdown

 export class AppModule { }
 {% endhighlight %}

 So what exactly is happening here?
-The `@NgModule` decorator is specifying all the declarations (components, directives and pipes), library imports (such as `FormsModule` and `HttpModule`) and providers (a single-instance service for example) that we'll be using in our application.
+The `@NgModule` decorator specifies all declarations (components, directives and pipes), library imports (such as `FormsModule` and `HttpModule`) and providers (a single-instance service for example) that we'll be using in our application.

 You can probably already see how much more organized it is to not need to specify all our module-level components, directives, pipes and so forth in each of our components.